Dimensional Analysis in Statistical Modelling: Allowable relationships among quantities

 \section{Allowable relationships among quantities}

-Having explored dimensional analysis and the kinds of difficulties that can arise when scales or units are ignored, we turn to a key step toward our proposed unification of scientific and statistical modelling.
+Having explored dimensional analysis and the kinds of difficulties that can arise when scales or units are ignored, we turn to a key step in unifying physical and statistical modelling.
 We now determine how to relate quantities and hence how to specify the `law' that characterizes the phenomenon which is being modelled.

 But what models may be considered legitimate?
 Answers for the sciences, given long ago, were based on the principle that for a model to completely describe a natural phenomenon, it cannot depend on the units of measurement that might be chosen to implement it.
 This answer was interpreted in two different ways.
-In the first interpretation, the model must be non-dimensionalizable i.e. it cannot have scales of measurement and hence cannot depend on units.
+In the first interpretation, the model must be nondimensionalizable, i.e., it cannot have scales of measurement and hence cannot depend on units.
 In the second interpretation, the model must be invariant under all allowable transformations of scales.
 Both of these interpretations reduce the class of allowable relationships that describe the phenomenon being modelled and place restrictions on the complexity of any experiment that might be needed to implement that relationship.